spacejam/sled/README.md

 * the on-disk format is going to change in non-forward compatible ways before the `1.0.0` release! after that, we will always support forward migrations.
-* log cleaning is a huge slow hack right now. this is the next main piece of functionality that is being tackled. currently only implemented for linux via `fallocate`!
 * has not yet received much attention for performance tuning, it has an extremely high theoretical performance but there is a bit of tuning to get there. currently only around 200k